betaglot/plantabeta/docs/guide/What/WhatTreePlanting.md

 :::
 <!--  -->
-::: details What does a typical planting Eco look like?
+::: details What does a typical planting Eko look like?

 ![InstaPhoto015](/InstaPhoto015.jpg)